shujatoor/EEG-Depression-Classification/README.md

 # EEG-Depression-Classification
-EEG-Based Binary Classification of Normal and Depression using CNN
+EEG-Based Binary Classification of Normal and Depression Patients using CNN